Netcracker/qubership-opensearch/docs/public/migration-indices.md

 # Migrating OpenSearch 1.x Indices

 When upgrading to OpenSearch 3.x, indices created in OpenSearch 1.x must be migrated.
-This guide explains how to check for legacy indices and perform the migration.
+This includes both user indices and system indices (starting with `.`).

+**Special handling:**
+- `.opendistro_security`: Never migrated, always reinitialized instead
+- **Other system indices**: Migration attempted; if it fails, the index is deleted (OpenSearch/plugins will recreate it automatically)
+- **User indices**: Migration failure stops the process (data preservation)

 ## Quick Start